Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/creatures.md

 # September 22nd, 2020 Livestream
 * [Q&A: Will there be more creatures?](../../transcriptions/yt-Yzd466gO44M.md) https://www.youtube.com/watch?v=Yzd466gO44M

+# August 25th, 2020 Livestream
+* Q&A: Will we have more monsters? https://clips.twitch.tv/GrotesqueDelightfulLyrebirdPrimeMe

+# August 18th, 2020 Livestream
+* Q&A: Are we ever going to add taming mounts? https://clips.twitch.tv/BoldAgileSquidDoggo

+# August 11th, 2020 Livestream
+* Q&A: Do you have Goats in Satisfactory? https://clips.twitch.tv/FurryTalentedCrowBleedPurple

+# July 28th, 2020 Livestream
+* Q&A: More Wildlife? https://clips.twitch.tv/DirtyHilariousPancakeWow

+# July 21st, 2020 Livestream
+* Q&A: Puppies, Train Fix https://clips.twitch.tv/ColdBraveShieldSMOrc

 # December 19th, 2019 Livestream
 * [Q&A: Will there be goats?](../../transcriptions/yt-3YZMayi1Qec.md) https://www.youtube.com/watch?v=3YZMayi1Qec
 * [Q&A: Does it mean we get Goats?](../../transcriptions/yt-RlSL5DONzns.md) https://www.youtube.com/watch?v=RlSL5DONzns